Find and fix code smells in C++ with regexes

 Advantages of this approach

-Some IDE offers more powerful refactoring tools, like renaming a variable.
+Some IDE offers refactoring tools, like renaming a variable.
 Unfortunately, those are often bundled with the IDE, and cannot be used without it.

-Unless you have configured multiple IDE on the same codebase, which is sometimes a pain, and other times not even possible as not all IDE are multiplatform you’ll have only a subset of tools at your disposal.
+You can try to configure multiple IDEs on the same codebase, most of the time it’s a pain, and other times not even possible as not all IDEs are multiplatform, thus in the end you’ll have only a subset of tools at your disposal.
 Also, such tools might work only on code that is currently compiled to give a better result.
 As a side effect, conditionally compiled code, and code commented out (like examples in the documentation) will not be changed, which might or might be not a good thing.

 Another disadvantage is that often tools bundled with an IDE cannot be executed automatically, so it is more difficult to explain how to obtain the desired result.
 With a command line tool, it should be enough to write the command one has used, and the transformation can easily be verified in a code review.